Admission and Program Requirements

 Applicants will be prepared to participate fully in the program.
 Attendance and overall program participation is required in order to successfully advance through the program.

-The Collaborative Environment and Sustainability Program welcomes graduate students from all faculties and departments.
+The Specialization in Environment and Sustainability Program welcomes graduate students from all faculties and departments.
 A list of home programs includes but is not limited to: Chemistry, Engineering, Political Science, Anthropology, History, Microbiology and Immunology, Geography, Biology, Physics, Law, Business, Computer Science, Sociology, Earth Sciences, Information and Media Studies and the Faculty of Education.